julelang/manual/src/low-level-helpers/syscalls/index.md

 	sys::Write(1, []byte("hello world"))!
 }
 ```
 In the example above, consider this program will compile for linux.
-The `sys` package provides `write` function with minimal abstraction.
+The `sys` package provides a `write` function with minimal abstraction.
 The example code prints `hello world` to stdout.

 The equivalent C code:
 ```c